Raiders owner Mark Davis buying WNBA’s Las Vegas Aces

 The Aces moved to Las Vegas from San Antonio in 2017 and have been successful on the court.
 Las Vegas had the league’s best record last season losing to Seattle in the WNBA Finals.

-While it’s unclear how the sale will impact the Aces’ day-to-day operations, the Raiders have a working relationship with MGM — which partners with the NFL franchise in several business ventures..
+While it’s unclear how the sale will impact the Aces’ day-to-day operations, the Raiders have a working relationship with MGM — which partners with the NFL franchise in several business ventures.

+“Mark is a longtime champion of women’s basketball and we believe he is the right person to lead the Aces into a new era.
+We will continue our enthusiastic support of the WNBA, NBA and basketball in Las Vegas,” MGM President of Entertainment and Sports George Kliavkoff said.

 Las Vegas has a solid young core of players, including league MVP A’ja Wilson and sixth-woman of the year Dearica Hamby.